On this page

 Our relationship with Poland

 New Zealand and Poland enjoy a warm and friendly relationship.
 It dates back to at least 1872 when the first Polish settlers arrived in New Zealand.
-In March 2013, we marked the 40th anniversary of our diplomatic relations.

-New Zealand’s best known Polish immigrants arrived in 1944 when New Zealand took in about 800 war refugees, most of them orphaned children who were cared for at a camp in Pahiatua and were known as the Pahiatua children.
-Many stayed and became New Zealanders because the political situation in Poland prevented them returning home after the war ended.
-November 2014 marked the 70th anniversary of their arrival, and three delegations from Poland came to New Zealand to mark the occasion.
+The best-known members of New Zealand’s Polish community arrived in November 1944 when New Zealand welcomed about 800 war refugees, most of them orphaned children, who were cared for at a camp in Pahiatua, Tararua District and were affectionately called the “Pahiatua children”.
+Many stayed and became New Zealanders because the political situation in Poland prevented them from returning home after the war ended.
+November 2019 marked the 75th anniversary of their arrival in New Zealand.

-New Zealand now has a thriving Polish community of around 5 -6,000 people.
+New Zealand now has a thriving Polish community of around 5,000-6,000 people.

-- Poland is represented in New Zealand by the Embassy of the Republic of Poland, Wellington (external link)
+- Poland is represented in New Zealand by the Embassy of the Republic of Poland, Wellington

 New Zealand to Poland